Musical celebrating John Muafangejo in the works, Director Sandy Rudd shares the process

 Can you tell us more about how you are collaborating with Lize Ehlers as the Musical Director and Haymich Oliver as Choreographer?

 Brilliant people!
-We are a team that compliment and understand each other with much respect and love.
+We are a team that compliments and understand each other with much respect and love.
 This is the over the 7th show we are collaborating on.

 What has happened in the rehearsal period so far?